jkaewprateep/Mel-Frequency-response/README.md

 > 2. Data extracting or data input information significant

 ## Input / Output ###
+Tensorflow model training and saved data format is easier to manage with picture format and naming that is because we also can see it and understand it easy.
+One way is create folder management for cataforized of them with mapping labels and description.
+We can use of the transfromed format to working later or continue working on the next computer deloyment.
 | Input  | Output |
 | ------------- | ------------- |
 | Wave from source  | MFCC as image  |